mzyy94/bluebookmark/README.md

-FEED_HOST     | Domain on which your feed will be running FEED_OWNER    | Bluesky handle name without "@" JWT_SECRET    | Random strings to protect sessions
+FEED_HOST     | Domain on which your feed will be running FEED_OWNER    | Bluesky handle name without "@" JWT_SECRET    | Random strings to protect sessions APP_PASSWORD  | Bluesky app password for [Publish Feed](#publish-feed) use

+### Publish Feed

+After you have deployed the custom feed, publish the feed to Bluesky.
+Select the "Publish Feed" workflow from GitHub Actions and click "Run workflow".
+Or, run `node ./scripts/publish-feed.js` with FEED_HOST, FEED_OWNER and APP_PASSWORD enviroment variables.

 ### Local development